-Client assets invested in our commingled investment vehicles are only charged fees on the assets invested as disclosed in the funds' offering documents and not additional advisory or investment management fees if such assets are part of a larger portfolio overseen by CA. In certain instances, non-CA clients may be permitted to invest in our commingled investment vehicles, however, such investors will pay higher fees as compared to our clients.
+Client assets invested in our commingled investment vehicles are only charged fees on the assets invested as disclosed in the funds' offering documents and not additional advisory or investment management fees if such assets are part of a larger portfolio overseen by CA. In certain instances, non-CA clients may be permitted to invest in our commingled investment vehicles.